 - get any documents the form asks for

 - submit your claim and documents

 - wait for us to tell you the result

 Managing your payment

-You can do most of your Centrelink, Medicare and Child Support business using self service.
-There are options using mobile apps, online accounts or phone self service.
+Do your Centrelink, Medicare and Child Support business using self service options, including our Express Plus mobile apps, online accounts and phone self service.

-- you become a member of a couple
+- you become part of a couple

 - you change your address